GaspardVCS/tweetoscope-project/README.md

 ### On Intercel

-To deploy on Intercell, you will need to connect to your student-machine. <br>
+To deploy on Intercel, you will need to connect to your student-machine. <br>

-Copy the kafka-zookeeper-intercell.yml and services-intercell.yml on your machine. <br>
+Copy the kubernetes/kafka-zookeeper-intercel.yml and kubernetes/services-intercel.yml on your machine. <br>

 Adapt the namespace to your machine id in both files. <br>